Privacy Policy 3.0

 Unfortunately, the transmission of information using the internet is not completely secure.
 Although we do our best to protect your personal information sent to us this way, we cannot guarantee the security of data transmitted to our site.

 Our websites may contain links to other sites.
 While we try to link only to sites that share our high standards and respect for privacy, we are not responsible for the content or the privacy practices employed by other sites.
-Please be aware that advertisers or Web sites that have links on our site may collect personally identifiable information about you.
-This privacy statement does not cover the information practices of those websites or advertisers.
+Please be aware that advertisers or web sites that have links on our site may collect personally identifiable information about you.

 Any debit or credit card details which we receive on our website are passed securely to PayPal our payment processing partner, according to the Payment Card Industry Security Standards.